 Simon Wood is an Emmy nominated filmmaker based in Cape Town, South Africa.
-His films place a strong emphasis on visual aesthetics creating dreamlike realities blurring boundaries between fact and illusion.
 Wood’s films have screened at the worlds largest film festivals and won numerous awards in Africa, Asia, Europe and North America.
+In 2023 Wood is undertaking a fellowship at the MIT Open Documentary Lab which brings storytellers, technologists, and scholars together to advance the new arts of documentary.

-Wood’s latest film ‘Container’, will World Premiere at the 78th Venice International Film Festival.
-A VR180 collaboration with Indian artist Meghna Singh, Container makes visible the 'invisiblized' bodies enabling our consumer society.
-Confronting slavery through an ever transforming shipping container, the past becomes the present, the invisible become visible.
-We witness the shards of society: the ghosts of the past and living spectres of the modern world.
+Wood’s latest film ‘Container’ World Premiered at the 78th Venice International Film Festival later screening at the Tribeca Film Festival 2022.
+A VR180 collaboration with Indian artist Meghna Singh, the project made history becoming the first VR film to be invited to screen at the Nobel Prize Giving Week in Sweden.
+Container makes visible the 'invisiblized' bodies enabling our consumer society.
+Confronting slavery and capitalism through an ever transforming shipping container, the past becomes the present, the invisible become visible.

-Wood’s first film Forerunners was selected for IDFA in 2011: it’s an ancestral examination of four members of South Africa’s new black middle class as they delicately balance the traditional views of their childhood with the western consumerism that rules their professional lives, selecting and discarding elements from each world to forge a new legacy for their descendants.
-The film garnered awards in North America and Europe and was screened on Al Jazeera’s Witness strand 30 times.
+Wood’s first film ‘Forerunners' was selected for IDFA in 2011: it’s an ancestral examination of four members of South Africa’s new black middle class as they delicately balance the traditional views of their childhood with the western consumerism that rules their professional lives, selecting and discarding elements from each world to forge a new legacy for their descendants.
+The film garnered awards in North America and Europe and was screened on Al Jazeera’s Witness strand.

 Wood’s next feature documentary ‘Untamed’ is currently in post production was selected for the Final Cut at the Venice International Film Festival and IFP’s Spotlight on Documentaries for Independent Film Week in New York City.

-‘Scenes from a Dry City ’ World Press Photo 'Online Video of the Year' 2020, Emmy Nomination 'Outstanding Short Documentary' World Premiere in competition at IDFA 2018 co directed with Francois Verster, Produced by Laura Poitras and Charlotte Cooke at Field of Vision.
+‘Scenes from a Dry City’ World Press Photo 'Online Video of the Year' 2020, Emmy Nomination 'Outstanding Short Documentary', co directed with Francois Verster, produced by Laura Poitras and Charlotte Cooke at Field of Vision.
 Winner Best Mini Doc at The Big Sky Documentary Film Festival.
-'Honourable Mention' at AFI DOCS 2019, Featured at Full Frame 2019, Hot Docs 2019, San Francisco International Film Festival 2019, Dallas International Film Festival 2019, Aspen Shorts 2019 and a 'Vimeo Staff Pick' after its online premiere.
+'Honourable Mention' at AFI DOCS 2019, Winner The Benedetto Senni Prize at Terra di Tutti Film Festival.
+Featured at IDFA 2018, Full Frame 2019, Hot Docs 2019, San Francisco International Film Festival 2019, Dallas International Film Festival 2019, Aspen Shorts 2019 and a 'Vimeo Staff Pick' after its online premiere.

 ‘The Silent Form’ World Premiere Hot Docs 2016, Winner of 4 South African Film and Television Awards (SAFTAS) including Best Documentary Short, Best Cinematography (Simon Wood), Best Editor and Best Sound Design